boggs2louky/EAP/README.md

 2.)
 Manipulate and clean data

 a.)
-Used built-in pandas or numpy functions to remove 0’s and null values where they don’t belong in the dataset.
+Used built-in pandas or numpy functions to remove 0’s and null values where they don’t belong in the dataset and removed several rows from the dataset as a result of having null values.

 b.)
 Use specific operations to clean or manipulate your data, return those values, then use them in other parts of your project.